-I am an Artist, a seeker, and an observer.
+I am Michelle Turbide, an artist, seeker, and observer of life.

 My shop can be found at https://www.etsy.com/shop/MTurbideStudios